akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 Behind the scene, the service ``Pim\Bundle\ImportExportBundle\JobLabel\TranslatedLabelProvider`` provides translated Job and Step labels to be used in the UI.

 This service uses following conventions:
- - for a job label, given a $jobName, "batch_jobs.$jobName.label"
+ - for a job label, given a %%jobName%%, "batch_jobs.%%jobName%%.label"
- - for a step label, given a $jobName and a $stepName, "batch_jobs.$jobName.$stepName.label"
+ - for a step label, given a %%jobName%% and a %%stepName%%, "batch_jobs.%%jobName%%.%%stepName%%.label"

-Create a file ``Resources/translations/messages.en.yml`` in our Bundle to translate label keys.
+Create a file ``Resources/translations/messages.en.yml`` in the Bundle to translate label keys.

 .. literalinclude:: ../../src/Acme/Bundle/XmlConnectorBundle/Resources/translations/messages.en.yml
    :language: yaml